Werameli/PyMiniProGUI/README.md

 You can use **PyMiniProGUI** in one of the following ways:

-- Download a pre-built release:
+- Download a pre-built release (coming soon):
   - **AppImage** (Linux)
   - **.app** (macOS)